Explore this course:

 Faculty of Social Sciences

 The modern supply chain is ubiquitous, reaching into many aspects of consumers’ daily lives, and becoming increasingly important for companies.
-On this programme, you’ll develop the skills to manage and improve international supply chains.
+On our Logisitics and Supply Chain Management MSc you'll develop the skills to manage and improve international supply chains.

-We’ll show you how the right technology and strategy can give you a competitive edge.
-We use case studies, industry links and company visits to enhance our teaching.
+We will show you how the right technology and strategy can give you a competitive edge.
+We use case studies, practical software, industry links and company visits to enhance our teaching.

 Green skills have been identified as a major gap by many governments and industry leaders.
 This programme will give you an important skill set in an area, likely to be key for future business and organisational leaders.